ben2002chou/cavmae-pl/README.md

 For loss values for individual modalities, you would need to train the model on Audioset and Cocochorals All training scripts are in ./egs/audioset_midi Downloading datasets is not trivial.
 Audioset contains 2M videos and takes me 10 days to download on a supercomputer.
 Cocochorals is 4Tb, but much easier to download.
+If you wish to prepare this dataset for training, here is a tool I wrote for processing both audioset and cocochorals: https://github.com/ben2002chou/audioset-processing-fix

 We use run_cavmae_pretrain_base.sh for our experiments a train_data.json, eval_data.json file and a labels.csv file will need to be prepared, and the paths in inpaint.py would need to be updated accordingly.